 Those who saw his first solo exhibition ‘Landscape of First World Problems’, Oriel Q, Narberth & Arcade, Cardiff in 2014 will remember the political vitriol splashing around on the surface of works such as,‘Map of the Estate’ (2013) which brought the back ends of a Cardiff estate into a baroque-style cartography, complete with Mary and Child motif re-imagined as a Woman loving holding her Bullmastiff.
 This same dissatisfaction with the political systems at play has been lurking throughout his practice, chimerically bursting out in different shapes: installation, taxidermy and sound, but Drawing, or to go further, attentiveness, is Evans’ real medium of choice.

-Twelve drawings have been framed and hung in the Hoxton Gallery, Mercer Chance, ran by artists and fellow Royal Drawing School Alumni Rachel Mercer & Michael Chance.
+For Surface Worlds, twelve drawings have been framed and hung in the Hoxton Gallery, Mercer Chance, ran by artists and fellow Royal Drawing School Alumni Rachel Mercer & Michael Chance.
 A sound piece runs on an intermittent hourly rotation emitting collages of daily conversations between street and body; the noise from cars, building work, attempts to maintain speed with late capitalism and snippets of conversations from people flying past.
 These field recordings have been gathered by the artist, drawing ‘en plain air’ on Oxford St, near where he holds a studio as a Drawing School tutor.
 These sounds have been gathered on microphones and played live via headphones to intensify the feeling of place, the genius loci (spirit of place) that Evans cites as a keen interest.

 Holding these places on Oxford St for a dedicated period of time is not only difficult but anathema to their purpose.
 You see the big advert for YSL, you want the perfume, you go into the shop – its a transaction.
 However observational drawings such as ‘Window Shopping’ (2017) and ‘Shopgirl and Me’ (2018), are full of self-portraits via reflection, the street behind and unfortunate rough sleepers beneath the shop front – a polar contrast in situ.
 We are only afforded the insight into an observation outside the transaction through an artist holding true to the slowness in the fastest of environments.